Shruthirdy/DOSPPONY/README.md

 ### Sprint 2 Backend Development Summary

-In Sprint 2, we extended our backend functionality to better support the needs of our crowdfunding platform.
-We updated the campaign endpoints to include extended fields and donation tracking to provide more comprehensive insights into campaign performance.
-The donation endpoints were enhanced to allow precise adjustments of donation amounts and status updates, ensuring accurate real-time tracking of contributions.
+- Extended backend functionality to support the crowdfunding platform.
+- Updated campaign endpoints with extended fields and integrated donation tracking for comprehensive insights.
+- Enhanced donation endpoints to allow precise adjustments of donation amounts and status updates, ensuring accurate real-time tracking.

-Additionally, new endpoints for managing media files and comments were implemented.
-This enables campaign creators to upload, list, and bulk delete media files, and allows donors to interact through a comments system.
-These improvements, along with enhanced role-based access, have streamlined our API responses and improved the overall integration with the frontend, laying a robust foundation for future feature expansions.
+- Implemented new endpoints for managing media files, including creation, listing, and bulk deletion.
+- Developed endpoints for the comments system to enable creation, listing, updating, and deletion of comments.
+- Improved role-based access control, streamlining API responses.
+- Enhanced integration with the frontend, providing robust support for dynamic data display.
+- Laid a solid foundation for future feature expansions and overall system scalability.

+### Frontend Development Summary

+Key improvements include:

+- **Dynamic Donor Dashboard:** An interactive dashboard that displays real-time campaign statistics, donation data, and campaign details.
+- **Updated API Integration:** Seamless integration of updated API endpoints for campaigns, donations, media files, and comments, ensuring real-time data updates and improved responsiveness.
+- **Enhanced UI Components:** New components such as campaign statistics, donation cards, and interactive elements (e.g., Donate Now & Share buttons) that enrich the overall user interface.
+- **Payment Integration:** Implementation of PayPal Smart Payment Buttons for smooth and secure donation transactions.
+- **Media Management:** Integration of Cloudinary for robust media storage and retrieval, supporting campaign-related images and videos.

 ---